Board of Directors

 As an international lecturer, she advocates for Low Vision Rehabilitation, emphasizing that help is available for those living with vision loss.
 Her mission is to impact millions of people worldwide, spreading the message of hope and assistance.
 When not seeing patients, Dr. Juricic is a devoted mother to her four teenagers (with the youngest being twins) and enjoys traveling with her family.

-Stephen Ricci, Board Member
+Stephen Ricci, Director

 Stephen Ricci wearing eyeglasses and a purple long sleeves.